Sylvain Wiltord: International career

-Wiltord made his debut for France in a 2–0 victory over England on 10 February 1999 at Wembley Stadium.
-For France, Wiltord has been capped 92 times, scoring 26 goals.
+Wiltord made his debut for the France national team in a 2–0 victory over England on 10 February 1999 at Wembley Stadium.
+For France, he was capped 92 times, scoring 26 goals.
 His most memorable goal for Les Bleus was scored in dramatic fashion in the last seconds of the UEFA Euro 2000 Final against Italy to tie the match 1–1 and bring the game to extra-time.
 France then won the final from a golden goal scored by David Trezeguet.

 Wiltord remained in the national squad for the 2002 World Cup, where France endured a shocking first round exit without a single win or scoring a single goal, the worst ever performance by a defending champion at the World Cup.

 Wiltord also took part at UEFA Euro 2004 in Portugal, having played seven games in the qualifying campaign with a return of six goals.
 However, a poor performance from Les Bleus saw a shocking quarter-final exit at the hands of eventual surprise winners Greece.

-Wiltord also was a part of Raymond Domenech's France squad that played in the 2006 World Cup final against arch-rivals Italy.
+Wiltord also was a part of Raymond Domenech's France squad that played in the 2006 FIFA World Cup final against arch-rivals Italy.
 Wiltord scored France's first penalty in the ensuing penalty shootout following the 1–1 draw, but France lost the shootout 5–3.

 Wiltord is France's 12th highest scorer with 26 goals netted for Les Bleus.

-Personal life

-Wiltord's parents moved from Martinique to metropolitan France before his birth.
-Born in Neuilly-sur-Marne, a commune in the eastern suburbs of Paris, to a mother from the West Indies and a father he did not know. he was one of eight children.
-At the age of 14, he went to live at his 27-year-old sister's apartment where he cared for his 2-year-old niece.
-In 2015, he competed on the TF1 reality show Dropped, in which sportspeople were dropped by helicopter into inhospitable environments.
-The day after his elimination from the programme, there was a mid-air helicopter collision which killed ten, including three contestants: swimmer Camille Muffat, boxer Alexis Vastine, and sailor Florence Arthaud.
-He wrote on Twitter after the crash, "I'm sad for my friends, I'm trembling, I'm horrified, I have no words, I don't want to say anything."